jla524/f1-analysis/README.md

 ## Instructions to run the notebook
 1. Clone this repository

-2. Download the [dataset](http://ergast.com/mrd/) and move it into your local repository
+2. Download the [database image](http://ergast.com/mrd/db/) and move it into your local repository

 3. Create and activate a virtual environment (optional)